ballestas islands portrait

 • Peruvian boobies: These endemic birds of Peruvian and Chilean coasts are guano birds, too., and join the Guanays, are permanent inhabitants of Ballesta islands.
 They are 75 cm high and have a white head, neck, and crop, instead, their wings and tails are dark browns.
 Their cousins, the blue-footed boobies, live in the Galápagos Islands in Ecuador.

 • Pelicans: This, maybe, is the most common seabird throughout the Peruvian coast.
 They have heads and backs of white color, and their wings vary from lead to black.
-The most important characteristics of that group who live in the Ballestas Islands are their throat pouch, which is blue.
+The most essential characteristics of that group who live in the Ballestas Islands are their throat pouch, which is blue.
 In comparison to other pelicans which have white, olive, or lead throat pouches.

 • Kelp gulls: They have white heads and bodies, with black wings.
 Their beaks are elongated and at the end of these, you can see a red dot, a unique characteristic among all seagulls.
 Outside Peru, these birds are called Dominican gulls, too.